NisanYildiz/selection-shadow/README.md

 ```
 mus_musculus/tabula_muris_senis/R/results/
 ```

+Scripts to generate kallisto quatifications are available under "kallisto" directory.

 ### analysis scripts

 The main directory contains 5 different directories named after each of the species used in the study.